Facts About Quarters

-I'm thankful for quarters!
-I like to save quarters in a plastic teddy bear bank for my children.
-When the bank is filled with quarters my children and I count them and put them in quarter rollers.
-Then we take them to the bank and cash them in for paper currency.
-They divide the money equally between the two of them and go shopping.
+I'm grateful for the quarters!
+I enjoy collecting quarters in a plastic teddy bear bank for my kids.
+Once the bank is full, my children and I count the quarters and put them into coin wrappers.
+Then we take them to the bank and exchange them for paper money.
+They split the money evenly between the two of them and use it for shopping.

 Facts about quarters: